1898 Tuapeka by-election

 The by-election was held to replace William Larnach after his death by suicide in Parliament during the 13th Parliament.

+Campaign

-The winner was Charles Rawlins, described as opposed to the Liberal Government and with only Henry Symes as a government candidate or supporter with "ministerial inclinations" and Charles Rawlings as "opposition".
+The winner was Charles Rawlins, described as opposed to the Liberal Government and with only Henry Symes as a government candidate or supporter with "ministerial inclinations" and Charles Rawlins as "opposition".

 James Sim a farmer of Tapanui had been prepared to stand in the Liberal interest until his health broke down (or from lack of impression that he made and support?).

 Results

 The following table gives the election result: